azsk/AzTS-docs/FAQs/README.md

 You can use either Workspace in AzTS host Resource group (AzSK-AzTS-LAWorkspace-xxxxx) or any other Workspace (new or existing).
 This migration will not impact AzTS scan in any way.

 We have also updated our deployment package to have this change incorporated.
-Any new setups/ rerun of installtion script using latest deployment package will result in creation or updation of Application Insights to Workspace-based mode.
+Any new setups/ re-run of installtion script using latest deployment package will result in creation or updation of Application Insights to Workspace-based mode.

-As per latest communication from Azure, for Application Insights not migrated to Workspace-based by retirement date, ingestion will continue until it is auto-migrated.AzTS scan will not be impacted due to this.
+As per latest communication from Azure, for Application Insights not migrated to Workspace-based mode by retirement date, ingestion will continue until it is auto-migrated.AzTS scan will not be impacted due to this.
 However, for reliable experience, it is recommended to switch to Workspace-based mode by 29th February, 2024.

 - ### **Scan**